Hansari123/NETS-HW3/src/readme.txt

 1. Users should only enter valid years (years relating to an actual Olympics year)
 2. When counting the number of countries, the counted countries will always be separated by a comma.
 If there's countries like: United Kingdom and Ireland listed without a comma it will be counted as 1 country.
-Similarly, with France and Monoco - it will get counted as one country because there is no comma.
+Similarly, with France and Monaco - it will get counted as one country because there is no comma.
 3. The "Torch relays" link will not change names
 4. The "Site of the Olympic Games" table will not change name